mongodb/snooty-parser/HACKING.md

 `git tag --delete v<version>; git push --delete origin v<version>` to remove the tag if it was created.

+**After** the new parser version has been tested and is available to docs builders, set the new parser version to be the latest release on GitHub.
+The Snooty VS Code Extension will automatically update and use the latest parser release when users open up VS Code.

 ## Problem Areas

 * Transforming docutils nodes into our AST (parser.JSONVisitor) is